mapbender/mapbender-documentation/en/elements/basic/dataupload.rst

 ***********

 **Data Upload** allows you to upload geodata as points, lines, polygons and multipolygons.
 Supported geodata file formats are GeoJSON, KML, GML, and GPX.
-Simply drag and drop the files into the element or select them from the file system manually.
+Simply drag and drop the files into the element or choose them from within a file manager window.
 You can either choose a fitting CRS or use the feature *Determine projection automatically*.

 .. hint:: File size is limited.
 A maximum file size can be defined in the element configuration.